 Include: All costs relating to advertising for new insurance business except salaries and expenses of an advertising department.

-Newspaper, magazine and trade journal advertising for the purpose of solicitation and conservation of business.
+Newspaper, magazine and trade journal advertising for the purpose of solicitation and conservation of business, whether in print or electronic formats.

 Billboard, sign and directory advertising.